 The PVA Research Foundation's online system accepts grant applications starting May 1 through September 1 each year.
 Awards are announced the following January.

-Download a PDF of the Foundation's 2015 Policies and Procedures
+Download a PDF of the Research Foundation's FY2017 Policies and Procedures

 Eligibility for Grant Funding